Smoking Meth – Side Effects and Dangers

 Dangers of Smoking Meth

-Some other health consequences are specific to smoking meth.
-The Office of National Drug Control Policy explains that you are more likely to become addicted to meth if you smoke it than if you use it in other forms.
-This is because smoking makes the meth go straight to your brain, more quickly than it does with other forms of ingestion.
-This can also boost the negative health effects from the drug.
+There are several characteristic health outcomes associated specifically with smoking methamphetamine.
+The Office of National Drug Control Policy explains that you are more likely to become addicted to meth if you smoke it than if you use it in other forms.9 This is due to the speed at which the meth reaches your brain when you smoke the drug, inducing intense pleasure immediately.
+This rapid method of drug delivery can also boost the negative health effects from the drug.

-In addition to harming your health, the meth industry has some far-reaching negative effects on society and the environment.
-The Drug Enforcement Administration explains that meth labs are full of dangerous and harmful chemicals that are often dumped, which has disastrous consequences on the environment.
-These labs are also in danger of exploding or catching on fire – this can damage surrounding homes as well.
+In addition to harming your health, the societal and environmental consequences resulting from the illicit production and consumption of methamphetamine are far-reaching.
+The Drug Enforcement Administration explains that meth labs are full of dangerous and harmful chemicals that are often dumped, which has disastrous consequences on the environment, people in the surrounding area, and health-care costs.12 These labs are also in danger of exploding or catching on fire, which can damage surrounding homes and kill innocent people as well.

 Meth and Pregnancy